23 April 2025

 Key differences for mobile users:

-• Big, easily-pressed buttons
+• Clear, easily-pressed buttons.

-• Clear means of getting back to the home page, e.g., selecting your business logo
+• Clear means of getting back to the home page, e.g., selecting your business logo.

-• Edited down content on the landing page so it’s shorter and punchier
+• Edited down content on the landing page so it’s shorter and punchier.

-• Adding filters to menus so they are pared down but the same level of content is still there
+• Adding filters to menus so they are pared down but the same level of content is still there.

-Different times of day – One very exciting new area to consider when designing sites, which we are pioneering at Gravity Digital, is to change information on our mobile-friendly sites depending on the time of day.
+Different times of day – One very exciting area to consider when designing sites, which we are pioneering at Gravity Digital, is to change information on our mobile-friendly sites depending on the time of day.
 As with all the other points above, the best way of coming up with innovative design is to put yourself in the shoes of your users.
 In particular, think how their needs will change as the day progresses.
 At eight in the evening, a mobile user may be interested in different information than they are in the morning – whether that’s because they are out with friends or watching TV at home.
 Your business could give different content than when the site is accessed at 10am.
 Let’s say your business is in idyllic country cottages – you could include a ‘sunset’ picture in the evenings, which will make your site feel fresh and up to date.
 Or if you run a restaurant, a button which tells people how busy you are when they press it at 7pm, or what the specials are today, will be both innovative and useful.
 First thing in the morning?
 Think about what commuters might need when looking at your site.
 Remember, everything is flexible, from colours to content.

 The key is, as with all areas of business, try to think about the needs of your customer and put them at the forefront of every decision you make.
 That way, you’re sure to come up with multi-purpose, user-friendly websites that will take you from strength to strength.